 Some of the concepts you'll need to explain your world

-It's a lot to take in, and apply all at once.
 Learning over a longer period of time increases your ability to recall and use it (called the spacing effect).
+Get 1 new concept for free each week in your inbox:

 Why do we spend so much on wedding rings, do springbok's jump in the air, and is college so expensive?